-A History of Longing
+A History of Longing, 1993

-Three pairs of handmade objects were made using very low-tech construction from found materials.
+Three pairs of objects were made using low-tech construction from found materials.
 The objects refer to the mask and data glove used in virtual reality for ‘looking’ and ‘feeling’, and also to cargo cult artefacts.
-The objects/artefacts were transformed into photograms, then the photograms were scanned and translated into Postscript computer language.
-The objects were also videotaped and edited digitally, using corruptions to produce a moving image generated by digital, not human logic.
+The objects/artefacts were used to make photograms, and the photograms were scanned and translated into Postscript code.
+They were also filmed using file corruptions to produce a moving image generated by digital, not human logic.